 If the second command fails, reinstall the missing -dev packages, rerun ./configure, and rebuild the installation.

-Install Pip for Python 3.11
+Install Pip for Python 3.11 on Ubuntu

-Choose Your Pip Installation Method
+Choose a Python 3.11 Pip Installation Method on Ubuntu

 Install Pip in a Python 3.11 Virtual Environment (Recommended)